top of page

 Fuel producers face major challenges in securing capital investment to establish commercial-scale fuel production facilities due to perceived risk on the part of investors.
 Risk may be related to policy uncertainty, offtake/market uncertainty, feedstock availability issues, and other challenges in addition to the risks associated with the technology itself.
 Therefore, de-risking the supply chain is of critical importance.
 Tools for reducing risk to facilitate commercial-scale production facility investment can include programs such as:

-CAAFI is also working with the Aviation Sustainability CENTer (ASCENT) on related risk-reduction efforts focused on enabling supply chain development.
+CAAFI is also working with the FAA-funded Aviation Sustainability CENTer (ASCENT) on related risk-reduction efforts focused on enabling supply chain development.

 Co-products

 Some producers are enhancing their economic viability by developing high-value products such as synthetic chemicals and cosmetics.
 Such high value products can aid in establishing the business case for also producing high volumes of alternative fuel resulting from the same processes.
 Both economics and sustainability. should be considered when evaluating the potential for co-product contributions to company viability.
 Fuel and feedstock producers may also want to consider the option of incorporating non-traditional co-products, such as environmental services, as a source of revenue.
-CAAFI is engaged with ASCENT researchers investigating opportunities to leverage payment programs for environmental services such as nutrient runoff reduction and water quality improvement as contributors to the economic viability of SAF operators.
+CAAFI is engaged with ASCENT researchers investigating opportunities to leverage payment programs for environmental services such as nutrient runoff reduction and water quality improvement as contributors to the economic viability of SAF operators. (see “Synergies Between Feedstock Opportunities and Environmental Performance” on our Feedstocks page).

 Image by Clyde RS